Harini-Pavithra/AI-Product-Manager-Nanodegree/Capstone Project - Personal Nutritionist with AI/README.md

 # Screenshots

-Some of the images of the user interfaces of the proposed product are provided below.
+Some of the images of the user interfaces for the proposed product are provided below.

 ## Page 1